How HPE Transformed Its Sales Comp Strategies to Grow and Innovate

 In January 2025, HPE announced it had struck a deal worth more than $1 billion to provide social media platform X with servers optimized for artificial intelligence (AI) work.

-Akagi said the “megadeal” program was introduced during GreenLake deals, but those were initially around $10 million to $20 million.
+Akagi said the “megadeal” program was introduced right after they launched GreenLake, but those were initially around $10 million to $20 million.
 Now with much larger AI deals, HPE had to develop new incentive payouts for such agreements.
 That included creating a meaningful and predictable program with seller focus, providing appropriate payouts and not disrupting overlay crediting.

 The problem with megadeals is they are unpredictable and include a longer sales cycle, Parrinello said.
 In addition, she noted sellers who are overpaid generally tend to believe they are worth that amount, and if they don’t make that figure again, they may become a “flight risk” and leave the company.

 Now, HPE generally defines megadeals as starting at $50 million, with some variation applied to different geographic regions.
-Akagi said the company also overhauled its existing program. megadeals must be registered four weeks in advance so leadership can communicate who will or will not be getting paid.
+In addition, megadeals must be registered four weeks in advance so leadership can communicate who will or will not be getting paid.

 • Opportunity lead (one to two sellers)